 Keep in mind, though, that you’ll have to take into account travel time to the airport and wait times before your flight.
 The airport is located not far from downtown Yangon, but with traffic, it can take up to an hour or two to get there.
 Make sure you plan accordingly and leave on time!

+Flymya offers an easy booking service on their site, making it simple to purchase tickets before you go.
 There are plenty of airlines that make the trip from Yangon to Bagan.
-You can buy tickets at the airport or from a local travel agent, but your easiest option is just to buy them online.
 The earlier you book, the more likely you are to get a good deal!

 Yangon to Bagan by Private Car